 Increases for all top 25 funders

-The rate of selection of gold OA when it was offered has increased since 2011 for all funders shown.
-The greatest increases in selection of gold OA over the period can be seen in publications based on research funded by German Research Foundation (DFG), Ministry of Economy and Finance, Spain, and Ministry of Education, Korea.
-For four of the top 25 funders, authors selected gold open access in more than 50% of cases where it was offered in 2021; UK Research and Innovation (United Kingdom), German Research Foundation (DFG), the European Commission and Ministry of Economy and Finance, Spain.
+The rate of selection of gold OA when it was offered has increased since 2012 for all funders shown.
+The greatest increases in selection of gold OA over the period can be seen in publications based on research funded by Ministry of Economy and Finance, Spain, German Research Foundation (DFG), and Ministry of Science, Portugal.
+For five of the top 25 funders, authors selected gold open access in more than 50% of cases where it was offered in 2022; UK Research and Innovation (United Kingdom), Ministry of Economy and Finance, Spain, European Commission, German Research Foundation (DFG), and Ministry of Education and Science, Portugal.